wri/gfw_pixetl/README.md

 Also add you aws credentials as environment variables.

-Use dame Options and Name as listed above
+Use same Options and Name as listed above
 ```bash

 docker build . -t globalforestwatch/pixetl